jamiegl/arch-dotfiles/README.md

-# arch-dotfiles
+# config-dot
-My config files for arch linux
+Config files i.e. for vscode and dotfiles for arch linux setup